JetBrains/kotlin/INTEROP.md

 ## Introduction ##

- _Kotlin/Native_ follows general tradition of Kotlin to provide excellent existing platform software interoperability.
-In case of native platform most important interoperability target is a C library.
-Thus _Kotlin/Native_ comes with an `cinterop` tool, which could be used to quickly generate everything needed to interact with an external library.
+ _Kotlin/Native_ follows the general tradition of Kotlin to provide excellent existing platform software interoperability.
+In the case of a native platform, the most important interoperability target is a C library.
+So _Kotlin/Native_ comes with a `cinterop` tool, which can be used to quickly generate everything needed to interact with an external library.

- Following workflow is expected when interacting with the native library.
+ The following workflow is expected when interacting with the native library.
-   * create `.def` file describing what to include into bindings
+   * create a `.def` file describing what to include into bindings
-   * use `cinterop` tool to produce Kotlin bindings
+   * use the `cinterop` tool to produce Kotlin bindings
    * run _Kotlin/Native_ compiler on an application to produce the final executable

- Interoperability tool analyses C headers and produces "natural" mapping of types, function and constants into the Kotlin world.
-Generated stubs can be imported into an IDE for purposes of code completion and navigation.
+ The interoperability tool analyses C headers and produces a "natural" mapping of the types, functions, and constants into the Kotlin world.
+The generated stubs can be imported into an IDE for the purpose of code completion and navigation.

- Interoperability with Swift/Objective-C is provided too and covered by the separate document [OBJC_INTEROP.md](OBJC_INTEROP.md).
+ Interoperability with Swift/Objective-C is provided too and covered in a separate document [OBJC_INTEROP.md](OBJC_INTEROP.md).

 ## Simple example ##

-Build the dependencies and the compiler (see `README.md`).
+Build the dependencies and compiler (see `README.md`).

 Prepare stubs for the system sockets library: